hanxiaomax/Learncpp_CN/docs/7-13-Code-coverage.md

 3 calls are needed to get 100% branch coverage here: `compare(1, 0)` tests the positive use case for the first `if statement`. `compare(0, 1)` tests the negative use case for the first `if statement` and the positive use case for the second `if statement`. `compare(0, 0)` tests the negative use case for the first and second `if statement` and executes the `else statement`.
 Thus, we can say this function is reliably tested with 3 calls (which is slightly better than 18 quintillion).

-Best practice
+!!! success "最佳实践"

 	Aim for 100% branch coverage of your code.

-Loop coverage
+## 循环覆盖率

 Loop coverage (informally called the 0, 1, 2 test) says that if you have a loop in your code, you should ensure it works properly when it iterates 0 times, 1 time, and 2 times.
 If it works correctly for the 2-iteration case, it should work correctly for all iterations greater than 2.
 These three tests therefore cover all possibilities (since a loop can’t execute a negative number of times).